 This hit me like a ton of bricks.
 I spend so much time trying to connect the dots and plan my future steps and activities.
 I spend so much time worrying about things that are outside of my control.
 I instinctively need to have contingency plans and scenarios accessible at any point and time and spend so many cycles chasing these situations which almost never materialize.

 Steve talked about believing in “something” (gut, karma, etc.) and trusting that it’s all going to work out.
-For those who don’t know me, I’m a Christian, and Steve’s words helped me remember that I’m here for a reason and a purpose.
+I’m a Christian, and Steve’s words helped me remember that I’m here for a reason and a purpose.
 I do believe that God has a plan, and in the end, everything will work out for the good so I truly don’t have to worry.

 In recounting his firing from Apple, Steve shared that sometimes life is going to hit you in the head with a brick and the key is not to lose faith.
 He said that the only thing that kept him going was that he loved what he did which gave him the strength to move forward.

 Steve goes on to share whether it’s at work or in our personal life, we’ve got to find what we love and follow hard after it.
-We spend a large part of our lives at work, and the only way to be satisfied is to do great work (he’s referred to it as dong the best work of you life).
+We spend a large part of our lives at work, and the only way to be satisfied is to do great work (he’s referred to it as doing the best work of your life).
 And the only way to do great work is to love what you do.
-He admonishes if you haven’t found what you love yet, keep looking and don’t settle.
-You’ll know in your heart once you find it, so never settle for less.
+He admonishes if you haven’t found what you love yet, keep looking and don’t ever settle for less.

 At the time of this speech, Steve had learned of his cancer a year before and was treatable with surgery.
 It would be 6 years later that Steve would lose his battle, but his sobering reminder was that death is a destination we all share: